devops329/devops/instruction/overview/overview.md

 By developing and utilizing software engineering skills you can have a significant impact for good.
 However, you can take this to a whole new level by learning additional principles.

+1. **Gratitude** - Understanding where you came from and who you have to thank for the position you are in is a foundational mindset for growth.
-1. **Divine Inspiration** - Seeking for divine help and direction in your efforts, enables you to avoid paths that would otherwise diminish your impact, and instead create results that otherwise would have been beyond your abilities.
+1. **Divine inspiration** - Seeking for divine help and direction in your efforts, enables you to avoid paths that would otherwise diminish your impact, and instead create results that otherwise would have been beyond your abilities.
-1. **Eternal Perspective** - If you look beyond a project due date, problem to solve, diploma, employer, career, or even this mortal existence, you will find your focus gravitating towards a purpose that is guided by the eternal rather than the moment.
+1. **Eternal action** - If you look beyond a project due date, problem to solve, diploma, employer, career, or even this mortal existence, you will find your focus gravitating towards a purpose that is guided by the eternal rather than the moment.
+This will guide you to apply your talents to causes that have eternal significance.

-As you learn to tap into these two principles, you will find greater motivation and enjoyment in your efforts to acquire and apply your skills as a software engineer.
+As you learn to tap into these principles, you will find greater motivation and enjoyment in your efforts to acquire and apply your skills as a software engineer.
 Make sure you emphasize being `Christlike` when making your journey through life.

 > “The temple is a place of revelation.
 There you are shown how to progress toward a celestial life.
 There you are drawn closer to the Savior and given greater access to His power.
 There you are guided in solving the problems in your life, even your most perplexing problems.”
 >